titaniummachine1/AIGamePyLibrary/README.md

 <details>
 <summary>Minimal complete Demo Derby example</summary>

 This is the smallest end-to-end derby bot.
-It chases the nearest active car, aims for that car's nearest crucial part (engine / driveshaft / front wheel), commits to the throttle, and brakes if something is right in front of the bumper but the real target is still far away (i.e. it's about to ram a wall).
-Use this as your starting template — `claude.py`, `grok.py`, `deepseek.py`, and `qwen.py` in the repo are more elaborate variants of the same pattern.
+It chases the nearest active car, aims for that car's nearest crucial part (engine / driveshaft / front wheel), commits to the throttle, and brakes if something is right in front of the bumper but the real target is still far away (i.e. it's about to ram a wall). **Use this as your starting template.** `Grok.py` demonstrates a working sensor-based "heavily blocked" unstick (avoiding the `CarInfo.IsImmobile` → `KeyError: 'Bool4'` bug that previously affected it and `Claude.py`); the other example bots follow the same safe pattern.

 ```python
 from AIGameLibrary import *